rkitover/android-tablet-setup-guide/README.md

 termux-setup-storage
 ```
 .
+You will be asked to grant permission to access storage to Termux, allow it.

 3. Install an editor of your choice for editing configuration files, if you are new to UNIX-like operating systems, install `nano`, it is simple to use.
 Install it with this command: